top of page

 Jayla Dennis

-Project Coordinator, H.E.R.
-Society @ UNCC
+Program Coordinator, H.E.R.
+Society

 Jayla participated in our first H.E.R. cohort, and upon graduating, transferred to our team.
 Previously she presented a poem in memory of Trayvon Martin at the United Strings of Color Vigil on Juneteenth 2021.
 When she's not working with WFF, she serves as an editor of a college literary magazine and is a full time student at UNC Charlotte, studying Psychology in hopes of serving the mental health needs of the BIPOC community.